sowcow/serbian-anki-deck/README.md

 Actually for this reason AI-produced example sentences go below of other content.
 Feel free to create an issue at https://github.com/sowcow/serbian-anki-deck/issues but keep in mind that I don't check these often.

-Also quality-wise there is rare random unrelated wikidictionary content presence but it is not worth looking into.
+Also quality-wise there is rare random unrelated Wiktionary content presence but it is not worth looking into.

 Also example sentences cover only the first 6k cards.